Shiren the Wanderer Gaiden: Asuka the Swordswoman

-Shiren the Wanderer Gaiden: Asuka the Swordswoman is a roguelike role-playing video game developed by Neverland.
+Shiren the Wanderer Gaiden: Asuka the Swordswoman is a roguelike role-playing video game developed by Neverland and Chunsoft.
 It is part of the Mystery Dungeon series, and is a side story based on the Shiren the Wanderer series.
 It was originally released for the Dreamcast by Sega on February 7, 2002.
-A Microsoft Windows port would be later released on December 20, 2002 and re-released later with internet compatibility on February 27, 2004, both published by Chunsoft.
+A Microsoft Windows port was later released on December 20, 2002 and re-released later with internet compatibility on February 27, 2004, both published by Chunsoft.

 Gameplay

-Instead of the conventional main character Shiren, the game's protagonist is this time Asuka, who was a member of Shiren back in the Nintendo 64 title Shiren the Wanderer 2: Oni Invasion!
-Shiren Castle!.
+Instead of the conventional main character Shiren, the game's protagonist is this time Asuka, who was a friend of Shiren back in the Nintendo 64 title Shiren the Wanderer 2.

 Online features

 New to the Mystery Dungeon series at the time was the addition of online support.
 The Dreamcast version of the online service, "Sanzu no Kawaraban", ended on August 31, 2002.
-The Windows version has ended on September 30, 2005, but was then distributed from Spike Chunsoft's official website as a free downloadable content.
-Within the online support, players would receive new dungeons, called either "Weekly Dungeon"; a dungeon that can be played online on a weekly basis, or "Challenge Dungeon"; the dungeon's difficulty would be increased and useful items would appear less frequently.
+The Windows version had ended on September 30, 2005, but was then distributed from Spike Chunsoft's official website as free downloadable content.
+Through the online support, players could receive new dungeons, called either "Weekly Dungeon"; a dungeon that could be played online on a weekly basis, or "Challenge Dungeon"; the dungeon's difficulty would be increased and useful items would appear less frequently.